Save your loved ones time during probate by adding this document to your will.

 Find your state’s self-proving affidavit form or something similar

 Gather your witnesses

 If your state allows for the use of a self-proving affidavit it may include a template or example of what it should look like and what type of language it should use directly in their probate laws, which you can find online, usually from the state’s website.
 You can copy and paste it into a new document.

 If you choose to create a will online, the program or service may include an affidavit form.

 If you are using the services of an estate planning attorney, they’ll most likely include the affidavit form along with your will.

-You can download the Policygenius app today to create a tailored will using our attorney-approved tools.
+You can use Policygenius today to create a tailored will using our attorney-approved tools.

 Every state has different requirements as to who can witness a will.
 The witness may need to be a certain age, like the age of the majority, while other states like Texas may allow for witnesses as young as 14.
 You may also want to avoid choosing a beneficiary as your witness because in some states

 A self-proving affidavit requires notarization.
 Find a notary public and go there with your witnesses.
 After you sign, the notary public will stamp the document with an official seal.